P-p-H-d/mlib/README.md

 Set the element of the tuple to 'element1'
 There is as many methods as there are elements.

-##### int name\_cmp(const name\_t tuple1, const name\_t tuple2)

-Compare 'tuple1' to 'tuple2' using lexicographic order of the fields defining the CMP method.
-This method is created only if at least one Oplist of the tuple define CMP method.
-You can disable the use of a field for the comparison of the tuple by disabling the CMP operator of such field ( with CMP(0) in its oplist )

 ##### int name\_cmp\_order(const name\_t tuple1, const name\_t tuple2, const int order[])

 Compare 'tuple1' to 'tuple2' using the given order.